Article written by

 Delta-8 THC vs. Delta-9 THC: What’s the Difference?

-Delta-9-tetrahydrocannabinol and Delta-8-THC are nearly identical in structure and have similar psychoactive effects.
-Delta-9 and Delta-8 are alike because both cannabinoids bind to the same cannabinoid receptors in the human nervous system.
+Delta-9-tetrahydrocannabinol and Delta-8-THC are nearly identical in structure and have similar psychoactive effects and the same chemical formula (C21H30O2).
+Delta-9 and Delta-8 are alike because both cannabinoids bind to the same cannabinoid receptors in the human nervous system, CB1 and CB2 receptors.

 The relatively obscure Delta-8-THC and the very popular Delta-9-THC molecules have little more than two atoms’ worth of variance.
-Delta-8-tetrahydrocannabinol appears to be similar in therapeutic effectiveness to Delta-9-THC.
+Delta-8-tetrahydrocannabinol appears to be similar in therapeutic effectiveness to Delta-9-THC, as it is a CB1 receptor agonist and elicits similar (but generally less potent) effects.

 However, one key difference is that Delta-8-THC is one of the dozen-plus minor cannabinoids, whereas Delta-9-THC is a primary cannabinoid.
 Delta-8-THC appears in very slight concentrations in the cannabis plant, but the relatively sparse cannabinoid is becoming one of the plant’s most popular elements.

 How Delta-8 THC Affects the Body

 One of the reasons for the rise in popularity of Delta-8-THC is that it is not nearly as psychoactive as Delta-9-THC, the cannabinoid that notoriously “gets you high.”
 The National Cancer Institute concurs that Delta-8-THC will leave medical cannabis patients with a softer psychoactive footprint, concluding: “This agent exhibits a lower psychotropic potency than Delta-9-tetrahydrocannabinol (Delta-9-THC), the primary form of THC found in cannabis.”

 These properties make Delta-8 THC potentially very useful for children susceptible to Delta-9 THC and those seeking something more tolerable for chronic pain relief during the daytime.
 However, these potential therapeutic effects apply more to naturally-occurring delta-8-THC, not the synthesized version made by transforming CBD.

 Health Benefits and Uses

 Delta-8-THC offers many of the same potential therapeutic benefits as Delta-9-THC if we look at the non-synthesized version.

-THC performs double duty by reducing pain and related inflammation.
+THC performs double duties by reducing pain and related inflammation.
 Different forms of the cannabinoid may even help difficult-to-treat and severe pain associated with chronic conditions like multiple sclerosis (MS) and cancer treatments like chemotherapy.

 Delta-8-THC may stimulate appetite while simultaneously reducing nausea and vomiting in some people.
 However, more evidence exists on the ability of Delta-9-THC to help with digestive disorders.